- Publication 907 - Introductory Material

 You can exclude from income accelerated death benefits you receive on the life of an insured individual if certain requirements are met.
 Accelerated death benefits are amounts received under a life insurance contract before the death of the insured.
 These benefits also include amounts received on the sale or assignment of the contract to a viatical settlement provider.
 This exclusion applies only if the insured was a terminally ill individual or a chronically ill individual.
 See Pub.
 525.

 If you file Form 1040, to lower your taxable income you generally can claim the standard deduction or itemize your deductions, such as medical expenses, using Schedule A (Form 1040).
-For impairment-related work expenses, use the appropriate business form (1040 Schedules C, C-EZ, E, and F; Form 2106, Employee Business Expenses; or Form 2106-EZ, Unreimbursed Employee Business Expenses).
+For impairment-related work expenses, use the appropriate business form (1040 Schedules C, C-EZ, E, and F; Form 2106, Employee Business Expenses).

 When figuring your deduction for medical expenses, you can generally include medical and dental expenses you pay for yourself, your spouse, and your dependents.